srykov/MyReads/README.md

 * managing app location with React Router

 ## Getting Started
-You can can try the MyReads app out by doing the following:
+You can try the MyReads app out by doing the following:
 * Download the source code
-* Install all project dependencies with npm install
+* Install all project dependencies with `npm install`
-* Start the development server with npm start
+* Start the development server with `npm start`
 * Go to localhost:3000 in your browser

 ## Contributing